 After an arrest, the accused will have an initial court appearance, where they will be formally charged and informed of their rights.
 The court may set bail or deny it based on the severity of the charges.
 This stage is critical for establishing legal representation and preparing defenses against drug charges.

-A knowledgeable criminal lawyer can assess the strength of the prosecution’s case and determine the best course of action.
+A knowledgeable drug charges lawyer can assess the strength of the prosecution’s case and determine the best course of action.
 Seeking quality legal services early in the process can improve your chances of a favorable resolution.

 Pre-Trial Proceedings